-IMMUNIZATIONS OF STUDENTS
+INOCULATIONS OF STUDENTS

-Students enrolled in grades Pre-K-12 are required to have written proof on file at their school verifying that they have been immunized against diphtheria, tetanus, pertussis, poliomyelitis, measles, mumps and rubella, hepatitis B, varicella and meningococcal (for grades 7 and 12).
+Students enrolled in grades Pre-K-12 are required to have written proof on file at their school verifying that they have been immunized against diphtheria, tetanus, pertussis, poliomyelitis, measles, mumps and rubella, hepatitis B, varicella (for grades Pre-K-10) and meningococcal (for grades 7 and 12 beginning 2016-2017 school year).
+The varicella immunization requirement is progressive up to the 2018-2019 school year when it will be required for all students in grades Pre-K through 12.